A Beginner's Guide to SQL Server Management Studio

 4. Create a New Database

-- Right-click on the Databases node in the Object Explorer and select New Database.
+- Right-click on the "Databases" node in the Object Explorer and select "New Database."

-- Enter a name for your database and click OK to create it.
+- Enter a name for your database and click "OK" to create it.

-5. Backup a Database
+5. Backup and Restore a Database

-- Right-click on a database in the Object Explorer, select Tasks, and then choose Back Up.
+- To back up a database, right-click on the database name in the Object Explorer, select "Tasks," and then "Back Up."

 Tips for Beginners